Findney/final-project-C/README.md

-# Final Project
+# Final Project Built Using C Language
-College project built using c language

 This final project is done to fulfill the assignment for the "Programming" course.
 This final project is also referred to as the Big Challenge project which is equivalent to the final semester exam.